Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 This type of fundraising campaign allows your organization to offer a wide window during which supporters can gather and prepare their donation, ensuring more people are able to participate in your fundraising campaign.

-Pledge fundraising campaigns are most often held in response to natural disasters, political campaigns, infrastructural obstacles.
-However, they are also a popular form of fundraising for other, lower-risk types of fundraisers such as event-a-thons.
+Pledge fundraising campaigns are most often held in response to natural disasters, political campaigns, and infrastructural obstacles.
+However, they are also a popular form of fundraising for lower-risk types of fundraisers such as event-a-thons and other activities.

 How to Get Started

 The best thing your organization can do to prepare for a pledge campaign is invest in a quality pledge software.
-Once you have equipped your team with a pledge software that will help you keep organized, it is important to set concrete goals and deadlines for your pledge campaign.
+Once you have equipped your team with a platform that will help you keep organized, it is important to establish concrete objectives and deadlines for your campaign.

 Set clear and attainable goals for your organization and communicate these to potential pledgors, emphasizing that without their support you will not be able to accomplish the good you want to do for your cause.